GoogleChrome/web.dev/src/site/content/en/learn/html/inline-text/index.md

 respectively.

 Use [`<del>`](https://developer.mozilla.org/docs/Web/HTML/Element/del) to indicate text that has been removed, or "deleted".
-Optionally, include the [`cite`](https://developer.mozilla.org/docs/Web/HTML/Element/del#attr-cite) set to the resource explains the change and the [`datetime`](https://developer.mozilla.org/docs/Web/HTML/Element/del#attr-datetime) attribute with the date or date and time in machine-readable date and time format.
+Optionally, include the [`cite`](https://developer.mozilla.org/docs/Web/HTML/Element/del#attr-cite) set to the resource that explains the change and the [`datetime`](https://developer.mozilla.org/docs/Web/HTML/Element/del#attr-datetime) attribute with the date or date and time in machine-readable date and time format.
 The strikethrough element, [`<s>`](https://developer.mozilla.org/docs/Web/HTML/Element/s), can be used to indicate that content is no longer relevant, but not actually removed from the document.